Tom-Nagy/what-you-need/DEPLOYMENT.md

       * Click on "Next: Permissions".
       * Select the group we just created that has the policy attached and click next until you create the user as we have nothing else to add.

 :warning: Now download the CSV file which will contain the users access key and secret access key which we'll use to authenticate them from our Django app.
 **:warning:It is very important you download and save this CSV because once we have gone through this process we CANNOT DOWNLOAD THEM AGAIN. :no_entry:**

 ### Connect Django to s3

-1. Back to your IDE, we will need to install boto3 and django-staorages.
+1. Back to your IDE, we will need to install boto3 and django-storages.
     * Type in the CLI: ``pip3 install boto3``, and ``pip3 install django-storages``.
     * Freeze the packages with ``pip3 freeze > requirements.txt``.
     * We need to add storages to our installed apps.